'Deeply Disturbing' Conditions For Rohingya In Myanmar, And Those Yet To Return

 The conflict in Rakhine State is only one of several in Myanmar, where ethnic insurgencies have simmered in its border regions since its independence from Great Britain in 1948.

 The conflict in Rakhine State is between two minority groups, the Buddhist Rakhine and the Muslim Rohingya.
-Both have faced different degrees of persecution during decades of military rule from 1962 to 2016.
-Myanmar's ethnic Bamar majority, also mostly Buddhist, has persecuted the Rakhine for decades.
+Both groups suffered decades of discrimination and persecution under the former ruling military junta."

 "No one can deny that Rakhine State is one of the poorest in the country," says Tun Aung Kyaw, general secretary of the Arakan National Party, which represents the Rakhine minority and swept general elections in the state in 2015.
 "But the central government hasn't done anything for the people or the state's development, using all the foreign investment in our resources."